alexkimin/starters/packages/ts-starter/readme.md

 }
 ```

-And there is [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) that allow pass type argument to create resuable components or functions.
+And there is [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) that allow passing type arguments to create reusable components or functions.

 ```ts
 // generic type P will be assigned to props